 Please review the information below:

-She is a member of Delta Sigma Theta Sorority, Inc.- Jacksonville Alumnae Chapter, The Northeast Florida Healthy Start Coalition, and the Leadership Council with UF Health Jacksonville.
+She is a member of Delta Sigma Theta Sorority, Inc.- Jacksonville Alumnae Chapter and the Leadership Council with UF Health Jacksonville.

 On November 15th, 2016 Dr. Williams experienced the stillbirth of her son Liam Elijah Wesley Boatwright and on November 28th, 2016 took her pain and turned it into purpose by establishing Liam Lives Foundation, Inc.– A faith-based, non-profit charitable organization, which seeks to provide counseling and supportive services to families who have suffered from pregnancy and infant loss due to early miscarriage, stillbirth, preterm birth, neonatal, and post-neonatal death.

 Through Liam Lives, families have received counseling and support group services, financial services to assist with funeral arrangements, headstones, and memory boxes to help with grief and memorialize their child.
 The foundation also provides free Angel gowns for the babies burial, and education on the impact of pregnancy loss and infant death on mental health, family, and the community.
 The organization has made a local, national, and international impact reaching families in Florida, Georgia, Texas, North Carolina, South Carolina, Louisiana, Alabama, Utah, Indiana, Washington, Jamaica, Haiti, Italy, India, Kenya, and South Africa.